Stay right here for our final news roundup and information overload.

 They have their Russell F. Siller Memorial Scholarships, and they're given to the children of program recipients who are exemplary high school students preparing for college.

-To never forget they're asking all of us, join Team Hannity, help the Tunnel to Towers Foundation.
+To never forget, they're asking all of us, join Team Hannity, help the Tunnel to Towers Foundation.

-They're asking all of us to pledge eleven dollars a month.
+They're asking all of us to pledge $11 a month, and we can all make that happen.

-We can all cut somewhere eleven bucks.
+We can all cut somewhere $11.

 All right, let's get to our phones.

-Uh a lot of calls from Florida up here, the free state of Florida.
+A lot of calls from Florida up here, the free state of Florida.

-A little background and a little history that I think will bolster some of your arguments.
+You a little background and a little history that I think will bolster some of your arguments.

-I first of all, I concur, I think Governor DeSantis has done a great job for Florida.
+I think Governor DeSantis has done a great job for Florida.

 There's no doubt about it.

-Um, and I wish that he and the president, President Trump got along, because he did a great job as president, and uh, you know, we gotta keep focused on on who the people are that are ruining the country.
+And I wish that he and the president, President Trump got along because he did a great job as president.

 And they mostly agree.

-But let me st let me deal with this specifically.
+But let me deal with this specifically.

-In the case of I'll pick Pennsylvania.
+In the case of, I'll pick Pennsylvania.

 You had a guy who was a very nice guy.

-I I met him, nice guy, Doug Mastriano, ran for governor.
+Doug Mastriano ran for governor.

 His opponent was a guy by the name of Shapiro.

-Shapiro won that race as a non incumbent governor by more by a greater percentage than has happened since the early 1940s.
+Shapiro won that race as a non-incumbent governor by more, by a greater percentage than has happened since the early 1940s.

 And I'll tell you why.

-Because Doug Mastriano had no exceptions for rape, incest or the mother's life.
+Because Doug Mastriano had no exceptions for rape, incest, or the mother's life.

 That is political suicide.